LewdLeah/Localized-Languages/README.md

 # Localized Languages (LoLa)
 Made by LewdLeah ❤️
 ## Overview
-Localized Languages (LoLa) is a context overhaul script for playing AI Dungeon with your language of choice.
+Localized Languages (LoLa) is a context overhaul script for playing AI Dungeon in your language of choice.
 LoLa also improves player inputs and supports (optional) [Auto-Cards](https://github.com/LewdLeah/Auto-Cards) integration.
 It’s free and open-source for anyone to use however they see fit.
 Creators are welcome to use LoLa for multilingual accessibility in their published scenarios.
 ## Gameplay Suggestions
 - Adventure quality varies between different AI models, so try multiple
 - Quality also varies between different languages, especially rare ones